-- Inspect the trailer, and trailer parts periodically for damage or signs of pending failure, See Trailer Maintenance Schedule on Page 4-7. - Damaged or broken parts must be repaired or replaced at once. - Determine the cause of any binding or hydraulic leakage at once. - Correct the problem before using the tractor or trailer. - Use the Troubleshooting Guide on Page 5-1 to check for "SYMPTOMS" and "PROBLEMS" of any trailer system not functioning correctly, or where wear, distortion, or breakage are found.
+- Inspect the tractor, the trailer, and trailer parts periodically for damage or signs of pending failure.
+Damaged or broken parts must be repaired or replaced at once.
+Determine the cause of any binding or hydraulic leakage at once.
+Correct the problem before using the tractor or trailer. - Use "Troubleshooting Guide" on page 5-1 to check for "SYMPTOMS" and "PROBLEMS" of any trailer system not functioning correctly, or where wear, distortion, or breakage is found.
 Administer "REMEDY" according to the right-hand column of the troubleshooting section.